Ozpyn/Oracle-Cloud-Lesson/readme.md

 # Minecraft in the Cloud

-Before getting started (before coming to the meeting) please ensure you have signed up for an oracle cloud account, *the setup takes a little bit*. https://www.oracle.com/cloud/free/
+Before getting started (before coming to the meeting) please ensure you have signed up for an oracle cloud account, *the setup takes a little bit to do and also for Oracle to verify details*. https://www.oracle.com/cloud/free/

 Be sure to also install a functional ssh software.
 MacOS and many linux versions support ssh via the terminal by default.
 Windows PowerShell (not cmd.exe to my knowledge) also natively supports ssh.
 There are a variety of chrome extentions for chromebooks that add ssh functionality.